UV-Protected Acrylic Display Cases for Sun-Exposed Retail

 Footnotes

-2. ASTM D1925 — Standard Test Method for Yellowness Index of Plastics — the reference test method for calculating yellowness index from spectrophotometer readings on transparent plastics, used for the YI values cited in our 12-month UV exposure data.
-2
+ASTM D1925 — Standard Test Method for Yellowness Index of Plastics — the reference test method for calculating yellowness index from spectrophotometer readings on transparent plastics, used for the YI values cited from producer and material-database weathering data throughout this guide. ↩ ↩2

 Frequently Asked Questions